-The HC2-2GRL uses a 24 V switching power supply for the CPU section.
+The power supply of the HC2-5GRL uses a 24 V switching power supply which powers the CPU section.

 The CPU section and the remote board have built-in rectifier bridges and voltage regulators.

 The CPU section can optionally be powered with an external 24 V DC power source; this is automatically selected by the CPU section if the main power supply fails for any reason.